 The last supermoon occurred approximately a year ago on December 14.
 But the supermoon that took place exactly a month before that was much more notable — it was the closest supermoon to Earth since January 1948.

 When is the next supermoon?

 If you want to witness a peak supermoon at maximum size and brightness like the aforementioned 1948 supermoon, it’s going to be awhile.
-The next time the moon will come that close to the Earth will be on Nov.
-25, 2034.
-But that doesn't mean this weekend's supermoon won't be beautiful — expect a full moon at least 7% bigger and 16% brighter than usual.
+The next time the moon will come that close to the Earth will be on November 25, 2034.
+But that doesn't mean this weekend's supermoon won't be beautiful — expect a full moon at least 7 percent bigger and 16 percent brighter than usual.